mennooo/orclapex-requirejs/docs/jet-plugin.md

 For this example, I will add the [Input Number component](http://www.oracle.com/webfolder/technetwork/jet/jetCookbook.html?component=inputNumber&demo=inputNumber) to an APEX page as a plugin.

 ## Our APEX page
 Add a new input item in a new region.
-Put the following in the region **text**.
+Put the following in the **region text**.

 ```html
 <input id="inputnumber-id"/>
 ```

+Create the following static file and upload it to your **static application files**.

 ## widget.jetInputNumber.js